ortensa-adhamidhi/labiq/README.md

 LAB IQ processes over **12.9 million tests a year** across routine and urgent workflows, spread across 25+ branches.
-Each branch had visibility into its own numbers, but there was no consolidated way to compare turnaround time, sample rejection patterns, or workload across the network — and reporting access needed to respect a strict clinical hierarchy:
+Each branch had visibility into its own numbers, but there was no consolidated way to compare turnaround time, sample rejection patterns, or workload across the network, and reporting access needed to respect a strict clinical hierarchy:

-- **Doctors** — should only see their own patients' data
+- **Doctors**: only see their own patients' data
-- **Branch managers** — should see their own branch's operational metrics only
+- **Branch managers**: only see their own branch's operational metrics
-- **Overall / senior managers** — need full network-wide visibility to benchmark branches and catch systemic bottlenecks
+- **Overall / senior managers**: need full network-wide visibility to benchmark branches and catch systemic bottlenecks

 All from the same underlying data model, without maintaining separate dashboards